-- Do NOT take out the piercing and let the hole close up.
-About a year after the site of my cartilage piercing turned gray, I hastily took it out from fear.
-Then I asked my piercer if there was anything that could be done about the discoloration it left behind.
+I learned this the hard way.
+When my cartilage piercing turned gray, I hastily took it out from fear, then I asked my piercer if there was anything that could be done about the discoloration it left behind.
 He replied, "Not now there isn't."
-If I had left it in, on the other hand, steps could have been taken to correct the problem.
+If I had left it in, steps could have been taken to correct the problem.

 1. Replace Your Jewelry

 Take out the jewelry that is creating the problem and replace it with something made of implant-grade surgical stainless steel.
 I know that there may be some other metal options for jewelry—like maybe titanium or high-karat gold (see list below)—but if you're trying to repair the damage done by improper jewelry, it's no time for experimentation.
 You can try those options after you've cleared up the tarnish.

 - After taking out the bad jewelry—but before putting in the new jewelry—clean the area very thoroughly, back and front, with saline solution.
 I like to use basic saline solution, the kind you can get for $4 to $5 at any pharmacy.

 - If it's a nostril piercing, be sure to saturate a Q-tip with the saline solution and clean the site of the piercing on the inside of your nose as well.

 - Once or twice a week, remove the jewelry and soak it and the site with saline solution before reinserting.
 Do a sea salt soak (quarter teaspoon of salt, preferably non-iodized sea salt, dissolved in a cup of warm water) for ten minutes or so to draw out all the gunk.

 After following this regimen for about a month, the gray area on my nose shrank dramatically and nearly disappeared.